wowserhq/wowser/README.md

    npm install
    ```

+4. Install [StormLib](https://github.com/timkurvers/blizzardry#mpq) and [BLPConverter](https://github.com/timkurvers/blizzardry#blp), which are used to handle Blizzard's game files.

 5. Run `gulp` which will automatically build the project when source files change.

    When not available, run `./node_modules/.bin/gulp` instead.